dascentral/dotfiles/software/VSCode.md

 * Material Theme
 * Slime Theme

+I currently have the Slime theme enabled. `Command-K + Command-T` will pop the theme selection window.

 ### Others to Explore

 I haven't installed these yet but they're on my radar.